 For most people the role of God in their life is not as black and white as “I believe in God” and “There is no God.”
 Most think He exists, but they struggle with understanding His ability to relate to them.
 They believe He knows more, sees more and cares more than the average human.
 They think He wants to help, but the world has become too complex…too far-gone…too advanced.
-He is like an endeared politician, who at one time was a political juggernaut, but now appears to have lost a step.
+People have a convoluted view of God.
+They respect Him and remember His great reputation, but doubt He really understands where they live?

-In spite of our 4G, 4k, Alexa world, spiritually we have not advanced much past the 1st Century citizen of Athens, Greece.
+In spite of our 5G, 4k, Alexa and Siri world, spiritually we have not advanced much past the 1st Century citizen of Athens, Greece.
 They too were confused about God.
 Peering into their social, political and philosophical world we discover their city contained a forest of idols; statues that represented the different gods accepted by their society.
 They, like us, valued being religiously inclusive.
 No one had the right to tell someone else their god didn’t exist or the morals their god represented were wrong.
 There were many truths—not one.
 Does that sound familiar?
 The only difference between them and us; we don’t make statues.
 Our idol is our right to believe whatever we want.

-In their efforts to leave no one out, they even erected a statue to “The Unknown God.”3 They did not want to overlook a deity or offend its followers.
+In their efforts to leave no one out, they erected a statue to “The Unknown God.”3 They did not want to overlook a deity or offend its followers.
 They were open to new ideas and truth could not be absolute.
 This created another issue that closely relates to our current times.
 They were addicted to information.

 It was in this environment that God sent an interruption.
 His name was Paul.
 We are told Paul walked among their statues and started talking to people about Jesus.
 He spiked their curiosity because they had never heard of this God.
 They wanted to hear more so they scheduled him to speak at the Areopagus.
 Some were sincere in their quest to understand Paul’s God.
 Others were just looking for a good debate.
 Either way, God interrupted their world.